showaltb/wb-game-show/INSTRUCTIONS.md

 will navigate back through the steps of the game.
 Reloading the page will maintain the current game state.

-If you do need to restore the game, you can either:
+If you do need to restart the game, you can either:

 * Close your browser window and restart using the "Starting the Game" procedure above, or